ds2-lab/LambdaFS/aws-setup/setup.md

 Once you've created and configured your AWS EKS Cluster, you can deploy OpenWhisk.

-To do this, we recommend creating the $\lambda$FS "primary" client and experimental driver virtual machine using the `create_aws_infrastructure.py` script.
+To do this, we recommend creating the λFS "primary" client and experimental driver virtual machine using the `create_aws_infrastructure.py` script.
 Alternatively, you can create and deploy an EC2 VM yourself using the AMI `ami-01d2cba66e4fe4e1e`.
 Ensure this virtual machine is running before connecting to the instance via SSH.

 Navigate to the `/home/ubuntu/repos/openwhisk-deploy-kube` directory.
 This directory contains a local GitHub repository of the repository found [here](https://github.com/Scusemua/openwhisk-deploy-kube).
-The repository contains a pre-configured deployment of OpenWhisk with the same settings as the one used by $\lambda$FS.
+The repository contains a pre-configured deployment of OpenWhisk with the same settings as the one used by λFS.

 **NOTE:** Before deploying OpenWhisk, we recommend pre-creating the required NGINX `secret`.
 This process is described in the **Creating NGINX Secret** section above.
 If you executed the `configure_eks_cluster.py` script, then this step was already performed for you.